 Top 10 Mistakes Made by Newly Formed Agile Teams

 Agile project management is a growing trend across the globe and enterprises are taking immense benefits by going the Agile way.
 Today, the successful completion of projects is what differentiates you from your competition.
-If you are more successful with the adoption of Agile project management, then you will bag more business-critical projects and deliver them as per organizational business strategies.
+If you are more successful with the adoption of Agile certification courses, then you will bag more business-critical projects and deliver them as per organizational business strategies.

 We all know how Agile is beneficial and we have read so many articles on Agile adoption and its misconceptions, but never we have heard anything about the mistakes made by newly formed Agile teams.
 What are those mistakes?
 And how can they be rectified?